williamteoh1976/Localization/Learn/LearningPaths-de-de.md

 Modules:
 - Create a build pipeline with Azure Pipelines
-- Implement a code workflow in your build pipeline using Git and GitHub
+- Implement a code workflow in your build pipeline by using Git and GitHub
-- Run quality tests in your build pipeline using Azure Pipelines
+- Run quality tests in your build pipeline by using Azure Pipelines
 - Scan code for vulnerabilities in Azure Pipelines
 - Scan open source components for vulnerabilities and license ratings in Azure Pipelines
 - Manage build dependencies with Azure Artifacts